FelixJustice/Books/README.md

 `GET /Books`

   curl -i -H 'Accept: application/json' http://localhost:9000/Books/

-=> Gives all the books in the database.
+  Gives all the books in the database.
 This trigger has also three optional query parameters: author=text, year=number and publisher=text.

+### Response
+      {
+        "id": 2,
+        "title": "Old Testament",
+        "author": "Various",
+        "year": -165,
+        "publisher": null,
+        "description": "A holy book of Christianity and Jewish faith" }

 GET: baseurl/Books/{id} => Goes and fetches that id's book from database.